wisdom1456/neat-starter/src/posts/practiceareas/florida-deceptive-unfair-trade-practices-act-fdutpa.md

 description: FDUTPA was designed to encompass a broad spectrum of deceptive and unfair conduct...
 author: Bernhardt Riley

-titletag: Florida Deceptive Unfair Trade Practices Act (FDUTPA) | Business Litigation | Bernhardt Riley
+titletag: Florida Deceptive Unfair Trade Practices Act (FDUTPA)
 metadesc: FDUTPA was designed to encompass a broad spectrum of deceptive and unfair conduct...

 date: 2021-05-22T18:01:50.675Z